marpple/rune/docs/api/view.md

 ): InstanceType<T> | null;
 ```

-In the `template()` method of View, the first-level subViews created are returned, i.e., the first subView that matches the constructor passed as an argument.
-The second argument, `selector`, is an optional CSS Selector that allows adding conditions for selecting the SubViews.
+Returns the first subView created within the `template()` method that matches the constructor passed as an argument.
+The optional second argument, selector,

+allows for further querying conditions using a CSS Selector.

 ```typescript
 class ProductView extends View<Product> {